Follow these detailed tips and recommendations when making MP3s for podcasting to maintain high sound quality while avoiding possible playback issues.

-- Do not use a Variable Bit Rate (VBR).
-Use a fixed bit rate such as 64Kbps, 96Kbps, 128kbps or larger.
-Look below for the Bit Rates in More Detail for more information.
+- Do not encode in Variable Bit Rate (VBR).
+Use a constant bit rate (CBR) such as 64Kbps, 96Kbps, or 128kbps.

 - Use either 22.05kHz or 44.1kHz (44.1kHz is CD quality and recommended) sample rate.
 Other sample rates will playback in some players incorrectly, typically making you sound like one of the Chipmunks.

 - Make sure your files have the appropriate file extensions (e.g. file.mp3).
-Applications such as iTunes and others determine the file content type based on the file extension.
+Applications such as Apple Podcasts and others determine the file content type based on the file extension.

 - Only use the 26 English letters, 0-9 numbers and underscore/dash characters for file names and folders.
-Some applications will not capture the special characters — such as dollar signs or commas — correctly from the file name, which could make the saved file unplayable on the target device.
+Some applications will not capture the special characters — such as dollar signs, blank spaces, or commas — correctly from the filename, which could make the saved file unplayable on the target device.

-- Make sure you write ID3 tags to the mp3 files so artwork appears during playback on devices and in iTunes.
+- Make sure you write ID3 tags to the mp3 files so artwork appears during playback on devices and in Apple Podcasts.

 - “Normalize” your audio to make sure each recording has the same volume level.
 (Use the same normalized level for every episode.)